 Mashed potatoes are one of the most basic comfort foods.
 It’s also one of the most popular.
 But after a while, we suspect even a classic favorite like this can become a little boring.
 And don’t even get us started on that awful instant stuff.

-We came along this variation on that traditional classic and it turned out really great.
+We found this variation on that traditional classic and it turned out really great.
 So, naturally, we’re passing it along to you in The Bachelor’s Kitchen.

 Baked Mashed Potatoes takes the same old stuff and turns it into a rich side dish.